DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ## Run Tests Concurrently

 To save time spent on testing, TestCafe allows you to execute tests *concurrently*.
 In concurrent mode, TestCafe invokes multiple instances of each browser.
-These instances constitute the pool of browsers against which tests run concurrently, i.e. each test runs in the first free instance.
+These instances constitute the pool of browsers against which tests run concurrently, i.e. each test runs in the first available instance.

 To enable concurrency, use the [-c (--concurrency)](../../reference/command-line-interface.md#-c-n---concurrency-n) command line option or the [runner.concurrency](../../reference/api/runner/concurrency.md) API method.